What Is a Chemical Pregnancy? Everything You Need to Know

 In fact, a woman may ovulate and get pregnant as soon as two weeks after experiencing a chemical pregnancy.
 “Since a chemical pregnancy is an early miscarriage, your chances of a healthy pregnancy are likely after having one miscarriage,” Ross says.
 “A woman’s risk of miscarriage ranges from 10 to 50 percent, depending on a woman’s age, with the average risk being around 15 percent.
 Only 2 percent of women will experience two miscarriages in a row.”

 There’s no medical reason to delay trying to conceive after a chemical pregnancy.
 “Once hCG levels decline and the woman has a subsequent period, she can resume trying to conceive,” Trolice says.
-In fact, women may be more fertile following a chemical pregnancy: A recent study found that women who tried to get pregnant within three months of a lost pregnancy were 17 percent more likely to conceive and have a live birth than those who waited longer.
+In fact, women may be more fertile following a chemical pregnancy: A study found that women who tried to get pregnant within three months of a lost pregnancy were 17 percent more likely to conceive and have a live birth than those who waited longer.

-While chemical pregnancy may go unnoticed for some, an early miscarriage can take an emotional toll for those who are aware of the loss, especially if they had been trying to conceive for a while.
+While chemical pregnancy may go unnoticed for some, an early miscarriage can take an emotional toll on those who are aware of the loss, especially if they had been trying to conceive for a while.
 “A chemical pregnancy can be as devastating as a clinical miscarriage, so the woman needs appropriate support from her partner and loved ones,” Trolice says.

 Still, Iyer acknowledges that some of her patients have been surprised at how strongly they reacted, since the pregnancy did not last long.
 “However, a loss is a loss,” Iyer says, “and losing a pregnancy is a significant loss for many.”

 How a woman wants to open up about her chemical pregnancy is up to her, but “struggling alone is rarely the healthiest option,” Iyer says.
 “I’d suggest she consider sharing it with the people closest to her, those who are most willing to support her and let her fully express herself without any fears of judgment.”